Sustainable accommodations for greener travel

 Some examples:

-- Natuurhuisje is an ideal website for nature lovers.
+• Nature house is an ideal website for nature lovers.
 As the name suggests, you can find cottages in the middle of nature.
-You have to search which accommodations also take sustainable steps, but at least €1 of your booking goes to organizations for nature conservation, such as the Forestry Commission and the Bird Protection Society.
+You have to search which accommodations also take sustainable steps, but at least €1 of your booking goes to organisations for nature conservation, such as the Forestry Commission and the Bird Protection Society.
 You can find cottages throughout Europe.

 And there are many more and more to come.
 Sustainable travel is becoming increasingly popular, and you can tell by the range of products on offer.